Sunday, June 30, 2013

 Take one lining square, right side facing you.
 Take the exterior square that you sewed to the zipper and place it wrong side facing you (the zipper is now sandwiched in between),

-on top of the lining square.
-The top edge of the lining square should be even with the top zipper edge of the exterior square.
+the lining square.
+The top edge of the lining square should be even with

 Pin.

-Sew on top of the stitching that attached the zipper onto the exterior square.
-Flip the exterior square over so that the wrong side of the exterior square is touching the wrong side of the lining square.
-Press.
+square over so that the wrong side of the exterior square is touching

 Repeat earlier steps to attach material to other side of zipper.